foreveryone1/ObsidianNotes/Resources/bestiary/eberron/Lady Illmarrow.md

 >3rd level (3 slots): animate dead, counterspell, fireball, fly, lightning bolt
 >4th level (3 slots): blight, confusion, polymorph
 >5th level (3 slots): cloudkill, cone of cold, hold monster, scrying
->6th level (2 slots): chain lightning, circle of death, create undead, scrying
+>6th level (2 slots): chain lightning, circle of death, create #undead , scrying
 >7th level (2 slots): finger of death, forcecage, prismatic spray
 >8th level (1 slot): incendiary cloud, maze
 >9th level (1 slot): power word kill, time stop
 >
->### Actions
+## Actions
 >***Chill Touch (Cantrip).*** Ranged Spell Attack: +15 to hit, range 120 ft., one creature.
 Hit: 18 (4d8) necrotic damage, and the target can't regain hit points until the start of Illmarrow's next turn.
-If the target is undead, it also has disadvantage on attack rolls against Illmarrow until the end of her next turn.
+If the target is #undead , it also has disadvantage on attack rolls against Illmarrow until the end of her next turn.
 >
 >***Paralyzing Claw.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one creature.
 Hit: 13 (3d6 + 3) slashing damage plus 10 (3d6) cold damage, and the target must succeed on a DC 20 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 >***Poison Breath (Recharge 5–6).*** Illmarrow exhales poisonous gas in a 30-foot cone.
 Each creature in that area must make a DC 20 Constitution saving throw.
 On a failed save, a creature takes 35 (10d6) poison damage and is poisoned for 1 minute.
 While poisoned in this way, the creature can't regain hit points.
 On a successful save, the creature takes half as much damage and isn't poisoned.
 >A humanoid reduced to 0 hit points by this damage dies and rises at the start of Illmarrow's next turn as a zombie.
 The zombie acts immediately after Illmarrow in the initiative count and is permanently under her command, following her verbal orders.
 >
->### Legendary Actions
+## Legendary Actions
 >Lady can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 Lady regains spent legendary actions at the start of its turn.
 >
 >- **Cantrip.** Illmarrow casts a cantrip.